-A wide selection of minors in business give students the chance to develop valuable skills to complement their major studies.
+A wide selection of minors in business gives students the chance to develop even more valuable skills to complement their major studies.
+Catholic offers seven minors and one specialization for business students and eight minors for students not majoring in business.
 Options vary for business students and non-business students.

 Minors for Bachelor of Science in Accounting Students